 An esophagostomy tube is a small rubber tube that enters the esophagus through a surgical incision on the side of the neck.
-This allows food you to place food directly into the esophagus so that it can flow down into the stomach.
+This allows food to be placed directly into the esophagus (the muscular tube that transports food from the mouth to the stomach) so that it can flow down into the stomach, by-passing the mouth and pharynx (the back of the throat).
 The feeding tube is not placed directly into the stomach.

 An esophagostomy tube is used in cats that have jaw fractures or other mouth injuries that prevent normal or adequate eating, or in cats with diseases that have anorexia as a symptom.